Accelerating Client-Side Cryptography with WebGPU

 The buffers are subsequently fed into the GPU shader, kicking off the first round of the computation:

-1. Convert elliptic curve points into Montgomery form: transform a set of point coordinates into 13-bit limbs, organized into BigInt structures each consisting of 20 limbs, represented in Montgomery form by multiplying the BigInt by the Montgomery radix RR using big-integer multiplication and Barrett Reduction.
+1. Convert elliptic curve points into Montgomery form: transform a set of point coordinates into 13-bit limbs, organized into BigInt structures each consisting of 20 limbs, represented in Montgomery form by multiplying the BigInt by the Montgomery radix $$R$$ using big-integer multiplication and Barrett Reduction.
 The smaller limb size was specifically chosen to speed up field multiplications on 32-bit GPU architectures, adapting a technique described by Gregor Mitscha-Baude.

 Montgomery Multiplication makes modular field multiplications more efficient by transforming the representation into Montgomery Form.
 Improving the efficiency of field multiplications is critical since they consume a majority of the entire MSM runtime, an estimated 70-80%.
 Additionally, our calculations suggest that carry operations comprise an estimated 50% of a single field multiplication.